mpwrightt/wright-solutions/PROMPT.md

 **Functional Features:**
 - Git status with change indicators (⚡) and ahead indicators (↑)
 - Live time updates with blinking dots
-- Animated quote rotation system
+- Animated tip rotation system
 - Professional spacing and centering
 - Cross-terminal compatibility

-The result should be an impossible-to-ignore motivational display that creates a true "Jumbotron" experience for maintaining focus during coding sessions.
+The result should be a professional AI development environment display that enhances productivity during AI/ML development sessions.
 ```

 ## Key Success Factors

 When creating this statusline, ensure:
 1. **Perfect Alignment**: All borders must be exactly 80 characters total width
-2. **High Energy**: Use bold colors, emojis, and impactful language
+2. **Professional Design**: Use modern colors, emojis, and impactful language
 3. **Live Updates**: Include pulsing dots and animation indicators
-4. **Rotation System**: Implement 10-second quote rotation with proper timing
+4. **Rotation System**: Implement 10-second tip rotation with proper timing
 5. **Professional Polish**: Clean spacing, consistent formatting, error handling

 ## Usage

-Use this prompt with the `statusline-setup` agent in Claude Code to create a motivational statusline system that will keep you locked in and focused during development work.
+Use this prompt with the `statusline-setup` agent in Claude Code to create a professional AI development statusline system that will enhance your productivity during AI/ML development work.